dannypho/db1-project/README.md

-# db1-project

 ## Arlington Organic Market Inventory Management System (db1)
-This Flask-based web application provides a simple and intuitive interface to manage the Arlington Organic Market’s vendor inventory, item tracking, and sales statistics.
+A Flask-based web application that provides a simple and intuitive interface to manage the Arlington Organic Market’s vendor inventory, item tracking, and sales statistics.
 It connects to a MySQL database and allows users to add, update, delete, and view vendors and inventory items, as well as analyze basic market statistics.

 ### Features
 - Add new vendors and items